0xAdafang/HN_Smart_Hub/README.md

 **HN Smart Hub** is a modern, high-performance, and functional desktop application developed with **Tauri**, **TypeScript**, **Rust**, and **React**.
 It's designed to centralize HR management, sales, training, and customer support in an ergonomic and responsive environment.

 > ⚠️ *Please note: The application is in French to reflect its localized context.*
+> ⚠️ This project contains only dummy data for demonstration purposes.
+No real company information is included.

 ---